sjdirect/abot/README.md

   * [Report Bugs or Suggest Features](https://github.com/sjdirect/abot/issues)
   * [Learn how you can contribute](https://github.com/sjdirect/abot/wiki/Contribute)
   * [Get custom Abot development](https://github.com/sjdirect/abot/wiki/Custom-Development)
+  * [Answer some question](https://www.surveymonkey.com/s/JS5826F) on how you use Abot so we know where to build/improve
   * [Consider making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G6ZY6BZNBFVQJ)

 ######What's So Great About It?